kinode-dao/kinode-book/src/my_first_app/chapter_3.md

 /m our@<your_process>:<your_package>:<your_publisher> "Goodbye"
 ```

 If you try to send another Hello now, nothing will happen, because the process has exited.
 Nice!
-You can use `uqdev start-package` to try again.
+You can use `necdev start-package` to try again.

 In the next chapter, you'll add some basic HTTP logic to serve a frontend from our simple process.